 - 1. Rules laid in part 8 of the Capital Requirements Regulation ('CRR') - 2.
-Related European Banking Authority ('EBA') guidelines - 3.
+CP 16/22 of PRA on implementation of Basel 3.1 standards: Disclosures (Pillar3) - 3.
 Chapter 11 Disclosure (Pillar 3) of the PRA - 4.
 Pillar 3 disclosure requirements issued by the Basel Committee on Banking Supervision ('BCBS')

 The provision of meaningful information about common key risk metrics to market participants is an important aspect of a sound banking system.
 It reduces information asymmetry and helps promote comparability of bank's risk profiles within and across jurisdiction.
-Pillar 3 of the Basel III framework aims to promote market discipline through regulatory disclosure requirements.
+Pillar 3 of the Basel 3.1 framework aims to promote market discipline through regulatory disclosure requirements.
 These requirements enable market participants to access key information relating to a bank's regulatory capital and risk exposures in order to increase transparency and confidence about a bank's exposure to risk and the overall adequacy of its regulatory capital.